great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_update_data_docs_as_a_validation_action.md

 Test that your new Action is configured correctly:

-Run the Checkpoint from your code or the CLI and verify that no errors are thrown.
+Run the Checkpoint from your code or the <TechnicalTag tag="cli" text="CLI" /> and verify that no errors are thrown.

 ```python
 import great_expectations as ge